General Power of Attorney Solicitors in Stockport & Manchester

-Our Power of Attorney Solicitors in Manchester provide fast, expert legal advice to help you put a Limited Power of Attorney in place with confidence.
+Our Power of Attorney Solicitors in Stockport provide fast, expert legal advice to help you put a Limited Power of Attorney in place with confidence.

 A limited Power of Attorney is a legal document that gives someone you trust the authority to act on your behalf for specific tasks or for a set period of time.
 It is commonly used when you are temporarily unavailable, such as during travel, while recovering from illness, or when a particular financial or legal matter needs to be dealt with.
 Unlike a Lasting Power of Attorney, it only remains valid while you have mental capacity and is not intended for long-term future planning.